sivagirish81/Algorithms-Project/Quick Sort Analyzer/ReadMe.txt

 Quick Sort Analyzer

-+This tool helpus to analyze the variations of the Quick sort algorithm.
++This tool helps us to analyze the variations of the Quick sort algorithm.
 +It comes attached with an input generator.
 +The input generator has the following features.
 	*Generate input in random order.